Copyright © 2001, 2005, 2010, 2023 Philadelphia Church of God

 Jerusalem was destroyed because of Sabbath-breaking.
 It has been trodden down ever since—over 2,500 years!
 There is a cause for every effect.
 Jerusalem is a city in deep trouble today.
 Why?
 Because of sin.

 Nebuchadnezzar made Jerusalem look like a garbage dump.
 “Therefore shall Zion for your sake be plowed as a field, and Jerusalem shall become heaps, and the mountain of the house as the high places of the forest” (Micah 3:12).
 After Jerusalem was destroyed in 585 b.c., it looked like heaps of garbage.

 However, not all of God’s ministers trust in man.
 “But truly I am full of power by the spirit of the Lord, and of judgment, and of might, to declare unto Jacob his transgression, and to Israel his sin” (verse 8).
 We are commissioned to declare their sins.
-That is what God’s loyal people will be doing.
+That is what God’s loyal people have been doing.
 God prophesied of such a work.

 Nebuchadnezzar left Jerusalem as a plowed field and in heaps of garbage.
 Josephus was an eyewitness when the Romans destroyed this city in a.d.
 70. He said if a person came upon that place, they would never imagine a city was once there!

 Jerusalem was rebuilt, and then the Jews rebelled again in a.d.
 132–135.
 Rome was so incensed that it destroyed every building constructed since a.d.
 70. The records claim that, once again, Jerusalem became like a plowed field!
 No Jew was allowed within 20 miles of Jerusalem.